 - Quickly sopping up any standing water in your basement

 For a more comprehensive anti-mold action plan, consider waterproofing your basement.
 Most contractors have a broad catalog of waterproofing options available to you.
 Some of your options will include:

 If you opt not to waterproof your basement, or if the moisture in the air overwhelms the efforts you’ve made, you’ll need to remove existing clusters from your basement.
 Luckily, this isn’t an impossible task.
 Some home remedies, including baking powder and vinegar, can safely remove mold clusters from the corners of your basement.

 Some methods, however, are less safe than others.
 You can, for example, use bleach to remove mold from your basement, but you risk exposing yourself and your family to the fumes.
 Similarly, some combinations of cleaning supplies can release deadly toxins that can further compromise your health.

 When in doubt, reach out to the experts.
 To remove mold clusters from areas like your basement, you will need to contact a mold remediation specialist.
-But also keep in mind that the local basement and foundation repair contractors operating out of the Winston-Salem, NC, area will be able to help you prevent the growth of mold in your home with trusted basement waterproofing solutions.
+But also keep in mind that the local basement and foundation repair contractors operating out of the Winston-Salem and Raleigh area will be able to help you prevent the growth of mold in your home with trusted basement waterproofing solutions.